 Mark Brealey QC specialises in EU and Competition Law.
 He regularly appears before the Courts of England and Wales, before the Competition Appeal Tribunal and before the Court of Justice of the European Communities.
 He also appears at oral hearings before the competition and regulatory authorities.

-Recent cases of note include the first Competition Act case in the Supreme Court BCL Old v BASF UKSC 45: Deutsche Bahn v Morgan Crucible EWCA Civ 255 in the Court of Appeal (cartel follow on action for damages) where permission to appeal to the Supreme Court has been granted; Enron Coal Services EWCA Civ 2 in the Court of Appeal (follow on claim for damages); Case C-457/10P AstraZeneca v Commission: judgment 6.12.12 in the European Court of Justice (regulatory abuse of dominant position) Case T-251/12 Freight Forwarding v Commission in the General Court (price fixing cartel); Imperial Tobacco v OFT CAT 41 in the CAT (vertical price restraints); Hays v OFT in the CAT CAT 29 (recruitment consultant cartel; reduction of penalty); Kier v OFT in the CAT CAT 33 (construction cartel: reduction of penalty).
+Appeared in first two Competition Act cases to reach Supreme Court: BCL Old v BASF UKSC 45: Deutsche Bahn v Morgan Crucible UKSC 24: Enron Coal Services EWCA Civ 2 in the Court of Appeal (follow on claim for damages); Case C-457/10P AstraZeneca v Commission: judgment 6.12.12 in the European Court of Justice (regulatory abuse of dominant position) Case T-251/12 Freight Forwarding v Commission in the General Court (price fixing cartel); Imperial Tobacco v OFT CAT 41 in the CAT (vertical price restraints); Hays v OFT in the CAT CAT 29 (recruitment consultant cartel; reduction of penalty); Kier v OFT in the CAT CAT 33 (construction cartel: reduction of penalty).